lucakim27/coym/README.md

+# CURRENTLY ON THE MIGRATION TO VUE 3 FOR THE FRONT END

 # Title
-Comment-On-Your-Major - COYM
+Comment On Your Major - COYM

-# Libraries
+# Front-end
-- jquery
-- ejs template
-- socket.io
+- Vue3

-# Frameworks
+# Back-end
-- node.js
+- node.js (typescript)
 - express

 # Database
 - mysql2

-# How to hop on the project
-You're welcome to make as many pull requests as you want to as well as the issues.